 You will have some intravenous lines in your neck and other tubes in your arm or wrist; this is normal and allows us to monitor how well you are doing and to help replace any fluid you may have lost during the operation.
+These will be removed as early as possible to aid recovery on the ERAS pathway.
 You will have drains in your chest to remove any excess fluid from the operation.
 Visitors should be kept to a minimum today.